vatlab/sos/doc/actions.md

 * `interpreter`: command to execute the script.
 Additional command line options and commands can be used to execute the script in background (e.g. `bash {} &`), with additional option (e.g. `python -m module {}`), submit jobs (e.g. `cat {} | qsub -N `) or execute the script on another node (e.g. `ssh another bash {}`).
+* `workdir`: directory where the command will be executed.
+Default to current working directory.
 * `resource`: a parameter to specify the resource used by the action, which helps the scheduler how to execute the step.
 Without finer control of the resource, each action is assumed to use 1 cpu.
 If action sets `ncpu=4` it will take 4 cpus from the specified `-j` value.